Settlement With The IRS Without a Lawyer – Here’s How

 Understanding the IRS Settlement Process

-Why You Might Not Need a Lawyer
+Why You Don’t Need a Lawyer

 DIY Tax Settlement: Pros and Cons